processing-r/Processing.R/raw-docs/devel/compilation.md

 	<img src="../img/demo.gif" alt="Demo" width="300">
 </div>

-## Command Line Runner
+## Command Line Runner: RLangMode.jar

-Processing.R offers a jar, which allows to have a try without the installation of Processing app.
+Processing.R offers a runner which allows users to execute .rpde scripts directly from the command line without requiring the PDE app.

+To build the runner:

+- Run `ant try`

+This will create a jar file `RLangMode.jar` in `try/`

+To use the runner:

-Run `ant try`, you will get a runner in `try/`, and run `java -jar ./try/RLangMode.jar <your R script>`.
+- Run `java -jar ./try/RLangMode.jar <your R script>`
+  - The script should be a valid .rpde file.

 ```r
 posAX <- 11